 The alarms finally went off in 1994, when Jett showed \$66 million of profits in the first two months of 1994.
 Cerullo found that Jett had booked \$40 billion in forward reconstitutions, meaning Jett would take interest and principal components of bonds and reassemble them at a specific future date.
-In some cases, the amounts he had entered for particular bonds was greater than the total issue size, clearly an impossibility.4
+In some cases, the amounts he had entered for particular bonds was greater than the total issue size, clearly an impossibility.

 This strategy was the sole source of Jett's spectacular returns, and it was bogus.
 The accounting system erroneously showed that this activity was profitable at the time the trade was entered, meaning in advance of when the bond components were scheduled to be recombined.
 Yet profit, if any, would occur only in the future and depended on interest rate movements between when the trade was entered into and when the reconstitution occurred.
 At the time Jett put these forward trades on, there was no profit and no assurance there would be any down the road.
 But the system made it look as if all these transactions were winners.
 However, these phantom profits would slowly erode in the accounting system as a transaction booked, say, six months out moved closer to the present day.
-Jett had to keep entering larger and larger future trades to keep his appearances of profit going.5 were real, a convenient position if you want to escape a sanction for fraud.
-His strategy, if you can call it that, was in full view to anyone who bothered to look; he made no attempt to devise trades or accounting entries that might hide his ploy and cooperated when the auditors started probing.
-He also recorded his transactions in large red ledgers that sat on his desk, which anyone could have inspected.
-He kept all of his bonus money at Kidder, which the firm promptly froze when things got ugly.
-Someone who knew he was up to no good would presumably have taken steps to make it much more difficult for his employer to seize his funds.8
+Jett had to keep entering larger and larger future trades to keep his appearances of profit going.

-Kidder recorded a \$350 million "loss" reversing out Jett-related accounting errors, some of which were recorded profits that never existed (\$210 million of paper profits6 plus real losses Jett had incurred that the phony accounting had masked).7 Jack Welch, GE's CEO, was furious.
+Kidder recorded a \$350 million "loss" reversing out Jett-related accounting errors, some of which were recorded profits that never existed (\$210 million of paper profits plus real losses Jett had incurred that the phony accounting had masked).
+Jack Welch, GE's CEO, was furious.
 Kidder's assets were quickly sold to Paine Webber, ending the existence of the 130-year-old firm.